Skyrat-SS13/Skyrat-tg/README.md

 This is Iris' downstream fork of Skyrat, which in turn is a downstream fork of /tg/station created in BYOND.

+Future plans will be to gut the NSFW aspect of the server entirely and balance things to our liking, but for now it's disabled in config.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!

 ## Important note - TEST YOUR PULL REQUESTS